Wendell Phillips: Before the Civil War

-In 1854, Phillips was indicted for his participation in the celebrated attempt to rescue Anthony Burns, a captured fugitive slave, from a jail in Boston.
-Was he tried?
-Convicted?
+In 1854, Phillips made a speech at the Boston Courthouse where Anthony Burns, a fugitive slave was being imprisoned; however, it was believed that he was not involved in the celebrated attempt to rescue Burns.

-After John Brown was executed in December of 1859, Phillips attended and spoke at his funeral, at the John Brown Farm in remote North Elba, New York.
+After John Brown was executed in December 1859, Phillips attended and spoke at his funeral, at the John Brown Farm in remote North Elba, New York.
 He met Mary Brown and the coffin in Troy, New York, where she changed trains, and expressed, unsuccessfully, his wish that Brown would be buried, with a monument, in Mt.
 Auburn Cemetery in Cambridge, Massachusetts, which he felt would help the abolitionist cause.
 He spoke at the funeral and on the way home, repeated his speech the next night to a wildly enthusiastic audience in Vergennes, Vermont.

 On the eve of the Civil War, Phillips gave a speech at the New Bedford Lyceum in which he defended the Confederate States' right to secede:

 In 1860 and 1861, many abolitionists welcomed the formation of the Confederacy because it would end the South's stranglehold over the United States government.
 This position was rejected by nationalists like Abraham Lincoln, who insisted on holding the Union together while gradually ending slavery.
 Twelve days after the attack on Fort Sumter, Phillips announced his "hearty and hot" support for the war.
 Disappointed with what he regarded as Lincoln's slow action, Phillips opposed his reelection in 1864, breaking with Garrison, who supported a candidate for the first time.

-In the summer of 1862, Phillips' nephew, Samuel D. Phillips, died at Port Royal, South Carolina, where he had gone to take part in the so-called Port Royal Experiment to assist the slave population there in the transition to freedom.
+In the mid-1862, Phillips's nephew, Samuel D. Phillips, died at Port Royal, South Carolina, where he had gone to take part in the so-called Port Royal Experiment to assist the slave population there in the transition to freedom.